westerndigitalcorporation/zonedstorage.io/docs/getting-started/smr-disk.md

 ### Verifying The Disk

-On systems that fulfill all [prerequisites](./prerequisites), SATA Host Aware Disks and Host Managed Disks can be connected directly to SATA ports on the host controller.
+On systems that have [zoned block device support enabled](./linux), SATA host aware disks and host managed disks can be connected directly to SATA ports on the host controller.

 After booting the system, use the *lsscsi* utility to list all SCSI devices attached to the system and verify the presence of the newly-connected disk: